Belfordation/Analysis-of-financial-habits/README.md

-# Analysis-of-financial-habits
+# Analysis-of- an application users
-the objective of this model is to predict which users are likely to churn
+the objective of this model is to Direct users to subscription through app behavior analysis